 For those familiar with using telescopes, the 60-inch (1524mm aperture) has a focal length of 24,384mm.
 There are several specialized eyepieces used on the telescope's 4-inch focuser including the Explore Scientific 30mm 100 Degree Series Waterproof Eyepiece, which produces 813X producing a 7.4 arc minute true field of view.

 Commemorative Items and Door Prizes

-All Participants will receive a special to be announced commemorative item to remember your Explore Scientific Experience at Mount Wilson, and you will receive a ticket for the chance to win valuable door prizes with easy odds since this is a small group!
+All Participants will receive a special Mt.
+Wilson Astronomer Certificate signed by the Session Director and the Telescope Operator to remember your Explore Scientific Experience at Mount Wilson, and you will receive a ticket for the chance to win valuable door prizes with easy odds since this is a small group!

 - Site Location: Mt.
 Wilson Observatory 60" Telescope; Lat: 34:13:33 N Long: 118:03:26 W; Google Map

 - Observing: 7:30 p.m. to 01:00 a.m.